jibran/d8_views_style_plugins/slides.md

  */
 ```

+Note:
+- You just have to add a class in specific directory of you module.
+- There is very easy way to remember this
+- There is no hook_views_plugins in d8 so we use Annotation for that.

 ---

 ## Markup of views style plugin

 - Use plugin class to define style options.<!-- .element: class="fragment" data-fragment-index="1" -->
 - Use theme to style the rows.<!-- .element: class="fragment" data-fragment-index="2" -->

+Note:
+- You can customize views markup in views style plugin.
+- There is very easy way to remember this
+- There is no hook_views_plugins in d8 so we use Annotation for that.

 ---